How do I care for my ears after piercing?

 Can you swim if you just had earrings pierced?

 During the healing process, it is important not to allow too much water and moisture near your cavities.
 Avoid swimming in pools, hot tubs, lakes and other water places.
+Handy to know when taking jewellery on holiday.

 It is also wise to avoid steam, saunas and steam baths.
 Of course you may shower, but make sure no shampoo or other soap residue is left on your ear.